Lauterbach TRACE32 GDB Front-End Debugger for Portenta H7

 In case of errors, please check the physical connection to the board, check if your host PC has detected the board's serial port and if this is the port configured in TRACE32.
 Reset the board and retry.

-Take a look at the readme.txt file inside the demo directory for further information about the demo.
+file inside the demo directory for further information about the demo.

 Compile and Debug Other Projects

-IMPORTANT: If you choose to program the Flash from within the Classic Arduino IDE, do not close the IDE after programming; leave it open.
+IMPORTANT: If you choose to program the Flash within the Arduino IDE, do not close the IDE after programming; leave it open.
 This is very important because, if you close the IDE, it cleans up the temporary build directory which includes the ELF file.

 When you are done with flashing your application to the board, you can switch back to TRACE32.
 Select the type of Arduino IDE.
 If an ELF file is found, double-click to select it, then select "Load debug symbols (program is already in flash)" and click "OK".

-Startup Script
+Custom Startup Script

 You may also create a custom startup script for your own application.
 A minimal startup script is shown below.
 Copy it into a text file and save it with a file extension ".cmm".
-To execute it call the menu command "File-->Run Script..." from the TRACE32 GUI.
+To execute it, call the menu command "File-->Run Script..." from the TRACE32 GUI.

 1SYStem.Down

-2SYStem.CPU PortentaH7-CM7
+2SYStem.CPU PortentaH7-CM7 ; or SYStem.CPU NICLAVISION-CM7

 3SYStem.PORT <serial_port> ; e.g. COM8 (Windows) or /dev/ttyUSB0 (Linux)